expra-frankfurt/wise25/_sources/content/ethics.md

-# Ethical research and privacy policies
+# Ethical Standards and Data Privacy